pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/09_React re-renders_Preventing unnecessary re-renderes.md

 #### iii) context changes re-render reason:

-- When the value in Context Provider changes, all components that use this Context will re-render, even they don't use the changed portion of the data directly.
+- When the value in Context Provider changes, all components that use this Context will re-render, **even they don't use the changed portion of the data directly.**

-<strong><u>Note:</u></strong> Those re-renders can not be prevented with memoization directly, but there a few workarounds that can simulate it.
+<strong><ins>Note:</ins></strong> Those re-renders can not be prevented with memoization directly, but there a few workarounds that can simulate it.

 ##### see below for details: https://www.developerway.com/posts/react-re-renders-guide#part7